esciencecenter-digital-skills/python-intermediate-development-tno/episodes/11-software-project.md

   you only get a snapshot of a repository at a given point in time).*

-5. Make sure to select the workshop GitLab group as the **namespace** and set the project slug of the project to `python-intermediate-inflammation-{your name}` (you can call it anything you like, but it may be easier for future group exercises if everyone uses the same format).
+5. Make sure to select the workshop GitLab group as the **namespace** and set the project name of the project to `python-intermediate-inflammation-{your name}` (you can call it anything you like, but it may be easier for future group exercises if everyone uses the same format).
   Ensure that you **uncheck** the `Only the default branch main` option.